 Benefits: anti-microbial, gastrointestinal health, heart health, hormone health, liver health

 As you can see, food is powerful, and it sets the stage for good health and prevention against chronic health issues.
-Aim for at least 9 servings of a variety of plant foods daily for optimal health.
+Aim to eat the rainbow by including at least 9 servings of a variety of plant foods daily for optimal health.
 A typical serving is ½ cup cooked, 1 cup of raw leafy vegetables, or a small to medium sized piece of fruit.